sergiusens/blog/content/posts/snapcraft-build-environments.md

 The reasons to chose virtualization over containers are that we even want to isolate ourselves from the kernel running on the system, providing a consistent experience for things like the ability to use `build-snaps`.

+This is an overview of the current state of the development of this functionality.

 # Working on a project

 ## Creation